Oriole Park at Camden Yards: Ballparks influenced by Camden Yards

 LoanDepot Park in Miami (opened in 2012), was the first since Camden Yards not classified as a "retro" park, whether of the classic or modern variety.
 Marlins owner Jeffrey Loria specifically rejected the retro model for the new park, desiring a facility that reflected the 21st-century culture of Miami.
-Populous, which designed both Camden Yards and LoanDepot Park, was willing to listen; the lead designer for Marlins Park would later say the company was "waiting for a client willing to break the [retro] mold."
-Stadium planners are labeling LoanDepot Park the first example of contemporary architecture in MLB.
+Populous, which designed both Camden Yards and LoanDepot Park, later said it was "waiting for a client willing to break the [retro] mold."
+Stadium planners labeled LoanDepot Park the first example of contemporary architecture in MLB.